- The average small business uses nearly 100 technology applications outside its primary CRM system.

-However, when you use a CRM as the integrated hub for all of these systems, it remains adaptable.
+However, when you use a CRM solution as an integrated hub for all of these systems, you create an adaptable, integrated workflow with crucial data accessible to everyone.
 You can install or remove any number of the thousands of available applications from your CRM system at any time to best suit your needs.

 Editor’s note: Looking for the right CRM software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 The overabundance of available integrations can tempt decision-makers to install anything they believe carries even the slightest benefit.
 Many integrations offer tempting CRM features that promise complex CRM analytics or upgrades to core practices.
 This, however, can be a trap.

 Alex Haimann, partner and head of business development for Less Annoying CRM, said to stay focused on what’s important.